You can breathe easier with us : Aspira

 Asthma : Aspira Care

 Asthma is a chronic disease characterized by recurrent attacks of breathlessness and wheezing.
-During an asthma attack, the lining of the bronchial tubes (airways) swells, causing the airways to narrow, turn more sensitive to irritants in the environment, and thus reducing the flow of air into and out of the lungs.
+During an attack, the lining of the bronchial tubes (airways) swells, causing the airways to narrow, turn more sensitive to irritants in the environment, and thus reducing the flow of air into and out of the lungs.
 The causes of asthma are not completely understood.

 Symptoms of Asthma